Skip to main content

 /chain

-This endpoint is responsible for returning the entire chain.
+This endpoint returns the entire chain.

 case '/chain':